Estefanía Realpe

 Estefanía Realpe (born May 16, 1989 in Quito, Ecuador) is a model and beauty pageant titleholder who was crowned Miss Earth Ecuador 2012 and was dethroned a fews days before to compete at Miss Earth 2012.

 She was born in Quito, Realpe speaks Spanish and English.

 Estefanía, who stands tall, competed as a representative of Pichincha, one of the 18 contestants in her country's national beauty pageant, Miss Ecuador 2012, broadcast live on March 16, 2012 from La Libertad, where she was unplaced.
 Realpe was designed as Miss Earth Ecuador 2013 by the national director, José Hidalgo, on August 29, 2012, however, to enable her to compete in Miss Earth 2012, she was dethroned.

-She is the first woman in competing at the three major beauty pageants in Ecuador: Miss Ecuador in 2012, Miss Earth Ecuador in 2012, and Miss World Ecuador in 2014.
+She is the first woman who competed at the three major beauty pageants in Ecuador: Miss Ecuador in 2012, Miss Earth Ecuador in 2012, and Miss World Ecuador in 2014.